connkat/coding-practice/README.md

 # coding-practice
-Coding challenges and courses from around the internet to stay sharp and learn new skills.
+Coding challenges and courses from around the internet.

 All completed in Javascript.